dao-duc-tung/face-detection-uwp-onnx/README.md

 ### Logging

 - The application uses full-stack monitoring Sentry for error reporting
-- In Release build, the application will report an error to my Sentry Report dashboard
+- In Release build, the application will report any error to my Sentry Report dashboard

 <!-- THINGS TO NOTE -->